wp-plugins/adsense-now-lite/readme.txt

 Yes!
 Now, in V1.1+, you have more options (using [Custom Fields](http://codex.wordpress.org/Custom_Fields "Scroll down to the section titled Usage")) to control adsense blocks in individual posts/pages.
 Add custom fields with keys like `adsense-top`, `adsense-middle`, `adsense-bottom`, `adsense-widget`, `adsense-search` and with values like `left`, `right`, `center` or `no` to have control how the Google adsense blocks show up in each post or page.
 A Custom Field `adsense` with  value `no` suppresses all AdSense ad blocks in the post or page.

+= How do I use shortcodes? =

+In the Pro version of this plugin, you can control the ad placements using the shortcode `[adsense]` in your blog posts and pages.
+If you would like to place your ads using shortcodes, please enable it on the Pro page.

+By default, only those ads specified by the shortcode will be displayed (when shortcodes are enabled).
+You can specify how the plugin handles shortcode priority using a drop-down menu.
+You have these choices:

+* Do auto placements if shortcode is missing
+* Do not place any ads if shortcode is missing
+* Always ignore shortcodes and do only auto placement
+* Do not place any ads in posts/pages

+The last option effectively disables the plugin for the body of posts and pages.

 = How do I report a bug or ask a question? =

 Please report any problems, and share your thoughts and comments [at the plugin forum at WordPress](http://wordpress.org/tags/adsense-now-lite "Post comments/suggestions/bugs on the WordPress.org forum.
 [Requires login/registration]") Or [contact me](http://support.thulasidas.com/ "Contact Manoj").